dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/_index.md

 ## Dynamic Configuration

-Some parameters can be configured/updated during runtime without restarting the Container Storage Module for Observability services.
+Some parameters can be configured/updated during runtime without restarting the Container Storage Modules for Observability services.
 These parameters will be stored in ConfigMaps that can be updated on the Kubernetes cluster.
 This will automatically change the settings on the services.

 {{< hide class="1" >}}
 | ConfigMap                           | Observability Service     | Parameters                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |